jimhigson/oboe.js/README.md

       // This callback will be called for every direct child of the root object but not
       // any of the sub-objects therein.
 The path will be a single-element array of the key
-      // that mapped to the object
+      // that mapped to the object:
       My.App.getModuleCalled(path[0]).dataLoaded(moduleJson);
    });
 ```